How PIAM Supports Zero Trust Architecture in Healthcare Security

 Offboarding triggers immediate revocation of all physical and digital access, reducing the risk of former employees retaining access.

-A healthcare network reduced staff offboarding time by 70%, eliminating lingering access risks after implementing CloudGate PIAM.
+Example: A healthcare network reduced staff offboarding time by 70%, eliminating risks from lingering access after adopting CloudGate PIAM.

 5. Integration with Digital Identity and IT Security Systems

-Zero Trust demands holistic security across physical and digital realms:
+Zero Trust requires holistic security across physical and digital environments:

-PIAM integrates with IT identity governance platforms (IAM) and cybersecurity systems.
+PIAM integrates with IT identity governance (IAM) and cybersecurity platforms.

-Physical access events are correlated with IT access logs for a complete identity security picture.
+Physical access logs are correlated with digital access events, providing a unified identity security picture.

-Access policies are applied consistently across physical and digital environments, supporting Zero Trust network access (ZTNA) initiatives.
+Policies are enforced seamlessly across both physical and digital domains, supporting Zero Trust Network Access (ZTNA) initiatives.

-For example, if a clinician hasn’t badged into a secure facility, they may be denied access to patient data systems, enforcing context-aware access control.
+Example: If a clinician hasn’t badged into a secure facility, they are denied access to patient data systems, ensuring context-aware access enforcement.

 PIAM’s Role in Regulatory Compliance for Zero Trust in Healthcare